 Take a Downtown Stroll

-2. Take a Downtown Stroll
+1. Take a Downtown Stroll

 Whether you're just passing through for an afternoon or staying in accommodations nearby, our region's picture-perfect small towns are well worth the visit.
-Step back in time in the quaint borough of Delaware Water Gap, located along the Appalachian Trail, or do some window shopping in Lehighton, located along the D&L Trail.
+Step back in time in the quaint borough of Delaware Water Gap, located along the Appalachian Trail, do some window shopping in Lehighton, located along the D&L Trail, or take advantage of free BikeShare rentals to explore Hawley, tucked away on Route 6 between the shores of Lake Wallenpaupack and the banks of the Lackawaxen Rvier.
 Wander through the charming streets and admire the historic architecture in our county seats of Jim Thorpe, Stroudsburg, Milford and Honesdale.
-Don't forget to check out our events calendar for seasonal festivals and events that offer free fun and entertainment like the Milford Music Festival and the Honesdale Roots & Rhythm Music & Arts Festival.

-Learn about the history of the United States with a visit to the National Historic Landmarks in our region.
 Located along the Upper Delaware River, the Roebling Aqueduct Bridge is the oldest existing wire suspension bridge and is designated as both a National Historic Landmark and a National Civil Engineering Landmark.
 It was designed in 1847 by engineer John A. Roebling, who went on to create the Brooklyn Bridge.
+The beautiful Grey Towers National Historic Site in Milford once belonged to Gifford Pinchot, known as the "Father of the American Conservation Movement," and offers free parking and admission to the beautiful estate grounds.
+There is a ticket cost for the indoor mansion tours, but free visitor films are offered on tour days in the historic Baitbox.
 To dive into the ancient past, head to Boulder Field at Hickory Run State Park.
 Formed from glacier melt, this unique landscape is a National Natural Landmark and has remained relatively unchanged for more than 20,000 years.
-For even more significant sites, check out our guide to historical markers in the Poconos.
+For even more historic places, sign up for the Pocono History & Art Trail, check out our guide to historical markers in the Poconos and more museums in the area.

 BYOB (Bring Your Own Bike)